 Subcontractor Certified Cost or Pricing Data-Modifications-Sealed Bidding

-Contractors must obtain and certify subcontractor cost or pricing data for qualifying contract modifications and ensure these requirements are flowed down to applicable subcontracts.
+Contractors must obtain and certify subcontractor cost or pricing data for significant contract modifications, ensuring compliance with FAR thresholds and flowdown requirements.

 Overview